d-morrison/IntroStatActivities/12-regression.Rmd

 3. After shuffling, what value will be plotted on the bootstrap distribution?
 \rgs

+\newpage

 Conditions to use the CLT for testing slope (or correlation):

-1. Linearity:
+\rgi Linearity:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

-2. Independent observations:
+\rgi Independent observations:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

-3. Nearly normal residuals:
+\rgi Nearly normal residuals:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

-4. Constant or equal variance:
+\rgi Constant or equal variance:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

-In a theoretical test of slope or correlation, how are the degrees of freedom determined?
+In a theory-based test of slope or correlation, how are the degrees of freedom determined?
 \rgs

 Explain why testing for slope is equivalent to testing for correlation.